August 5, 2025

 Explore how mental health intersects with violence prevention and response, substance use, and collegiate recovery efforts on campus.

-Identify barriers to mental health and well-being among traditionally underserved and historically marginalized populations and strategies to address social justice and identity-related stress.
+- Identify barriers to mental health and well-being among a wide range of campus populations, strategies to address access to opportunities and resources, and managing sociopolitical related stress.

-Highlight models supporting the provision of inclusive services, as well as the recruitment, hiring, and retention of diverse staff members to respond to current and emerging student needs.
+- Highlight models supporting the provision of supportive services, as well as the recruitment, hiring, and retention of representative staff members to respond to current and emerging student needs.

-Discuss the strategic, ethical, and practical aspects of diversity, equity, and inclusion on the delivery of mental health services and the promotion of a healthy environment for all members of the campus community.
+- Discuss the strategic, ethical, and practical aspects of mental health services and the promotion of a healthy environment for all members of the campus community.

 Current Trends and Emerging Issues